avsDeveloper/OllamaTkinterUi/README.md

 **Simple.
 Intuitive.
 Feature-Rich.** 🎯

-*A GUI that brings AI chat and translation capabilities to your desktop while maintaining ease of use.
-Perfect for both casual users and power users who need conversation management, multilingual translation, and model configuration.*
+*A GUI that brings AI chat and translation capabilities to your desktop with comprehensive model management and modern keyboard shortcuts (Ctrl+Enter).
+Perfect for both casual users and power users who need conversation management, multilingual translation, model lifecycle control, and parameter configuration.*